Achievable logoAchievable logo

 General suitability

-The suitability of a fund, unit investment trust (UIT), or real estate investment trust (REIT) is directly related to the individual securities held in their portfolios.
-For example, the suitability of a large-cap stock fund is relatively the same as the suitability of a large-cap stock.
-The primary differences between funds/UITs and the individual securities they hold are diversification and fees.
+The suitability of a fund, unit investment trust (UIT), or real estate investment trust (REIT) is closely tied to the individual securities held in its portfolio.
+For example, the suitability of a large-cap stock fund is generally similar to the suitability of a large-cap stock.
+The main differences between funds/UITs and the individual securities they hold are diversification and fees.

 Dollar cost averaging

-Dollar cost averaging is a common investment strategy with investment companies, especially mutual funds.
-It involves an investor making a fixed dollar, consistent purchase of shares (or units) over time.
-Dollar cost averaging factors out market timing risk, which is the risk of putting money in the market at the wrong time.
+Dollar cost averaging is a common investment strategy used with investment companies, especially mutual funds.
+It involves investing a fixed dollar amount at regular intervals over time (buying shares or units each time).
+This approach helps reduce market timing risk, which is the risk of investing a large amount right before a market decline.

-If an investor made a $100,000 investment right before the Great Recession of 2008 (for example, in the summer of 2007), it would’ve taken over 4 years to recoup the losses from the market downturn.
-Investors must be aware of the risk of a market collapse soon after making an investment.
-The larger the investment made, the bigger the risk.
+For example, if an investor made a $100,000 investment right before the Great Recession of 2008 (such as in the summer of 2007), it would’ve taken over 4 years to recoup losses from the downturn.
+This illustrates a key point: the larger the one-time investment, the more exposed the investor is to a sharp decline immediately after investing.

 Date Purchase amount Price per share Shares purchased